Xilinx/ml-suite/docs/tutorials/compile.md

 ### GoogLeNet v1 Example

-1. Connect to F1 or start your anaconda environment
+1. Connect to F1 or start your anaconda environment.
-2. Navigate to `ml-suite/xfdnn/tools/compile/bin`
+2. Navigate to `ml-suite/xfdnn/tools/compile/bin`.
 3. This next command will execute GoogleNet-v1 compiler using a prototxt for CAFFE.
-It will generate code for the xfDNN configuration available on the Xilinx Machine Learning Development Stack, Preview Edition
+It will generate code for the xfDNN configuration available on the Xilinx Machine Learning Development Stack, Preview Edition.
 	```
 	# python tests/xfdnn_compiler_caffe.py -n /ml-suite/models/caffe/bvlc_googlenet_quantized/GoogleNetWithOutLRN_dummydata_deploy.prototxt \
 	-s all \